Bsubs/cits4402-project/README.md

 The purpose of the application is to implement the callibration process for a holographic acquisition rig.

 **Design**
 The project was implemented in Python using a variety of libraries for image processing.
 The GUI code was developed using PyQt5.
-Detailed explanations of each function will be provided below.
+The project was split into 3 source files:
+- `main.py`: This code initializes the GUI and creates the various tabs and widgets that the user interacts with
+- `segmentimage.py`: This code provides the implementation of tasks 1 & 2.
+- `aligncameras.py`: This code provides the implementation of task 3

+**Other files and folders**:
+The data folder contains the following files:
+- `camera parameters`: This folder contains json files describing the intrinsic parameters of the 6 cameras.
+- `images`: This folder contains the 6 images that we will be using to reconstruct the 3D scene of the room
+- `tuned_hyperparameters.json`: This json file contains the optimal hyperparameters for each image in the implementation of task 1 & 2.
+This file will be automatically processed by the code to load these hyperparameters into the application.

-## Implementation of Tasks 1 & 2
+## Implementation of Task 1

 ### generate_mask()
 - This function generates the initial segmentation mask based on certain threshold values